reldrid3/Election_Analysis/README.md

 ## Robustness and Flexibility
 - Currently, the script has the name of the election input and output files hard-coded.
 Instead, creating a main(argv) function and giving the option to pass the input file path as an argument could make the code easier to run on different files, should there be multiple elections.
 - The output file could be named based on the input file, assuming that the data is better named than "election_results.csv" - perhaps "senate_election_2022_results.csv".
 - Additional columns in the *.csv* file won't actually affect the functionality of the current code, as long as the county remains at the second index and the candidate remains at the third index.
-However, using the names in the header to determine which column is which, rather than just indices '1' or '2,' could be a handy way of determining flexibility, in case the column order or numbering of the *.csv* changes in the future.
+However, using pre-set names in the header to determine which column is which, rather than just indices '1' or '2,' could be a handy way of determining flexibility, in case the column order or numbering of the *.csv* changes in the future.

 ## Additional Features
 - Automatically sorting the counties and candidates by descending numbers of votes in the results would be a sensible adjustment to make, rather than simply by the order in the *.csv* file.